wolfSSL/wolfssh/README.md

 The server will send a canned banner to the client:

-    CANNED BANNER
-    This server is an example test server.
-It should have its own banner, but it is currently using a canned one in the library.
-Be happy or not.
+    wolfSSH Example Echo Server

 Characters typed into the client will be echoed to the screen by the server.
 If the characters are echoed twice, the client has local echo enabled.
+The echo server isn't being a proper terminal so the CR/LF translation will not work as expected.

 testing notes